phaltoe/phaltoe.github.io/_posts/2016-06-20-constant_learner.markdown

 Right now, if someone asks me: why did you decide to learn software development, I think I would be more capable of answering that.

-- Because I like to learn new things and as long as I have something new to learn I will be happy.
+- Because I like to learn new things and as long as I have something new to learn I am happy.

 Yes, I genuinely believe that programmers are professional learners.
 If you have a good time when you are reading a book, trying to build something you are not familiar with or studying what might the oddest thing,  programming is a career for you too.